waleedrehman31/30-day-javascript-challenge/README.md

 You may assume each function in the array accepts one integer as input and returns one integer as output.
 [Solution](./Day-8/index.js)

+## Day 9

+### 2703.
+Return Length of Arguments Passed

+Write a function argumentsLength that returns the count of arguments passed to it.